gbv/rdffilter/README.md

 ### rdffilter

-Filter RDF triples.
+Filter RDF triples or quads.
 Exact calling syntax is not fixed yet.

 ### filterQuad

-Apply a filter function to an RDF quad/triple and always return a (possibly empty) array of quad/triple objects or `true` values.
-To transform the result into an array of quad/triple objects use this:
+Apply a filter function to an RDF triple or quad and always return a (possibly empty) array of triple/quad objects or `true` values.
+To transform the result into an array of triple/quad objects use this:

 ~~~js
 const quads = filterQuad(filter, quad).map(q => q === true ? quad : q)